Skew product Smale endomorphisms over countable shifts of finite type: Introduction

-Another primary goal is studied in Section \ref{generalskew}, where we consider general \textit{skew product endomorphisms} $F: X \times Y \to X \times Y, \ F(x, y) = (f(x), g(x, y))$, over \textit{countable-to-1 endomorphisms} $f: X \to X$ in the base $X$, where $X$ is a general metric space (not only $E_A^+$), and $Y \subset \R^d$.
-The endomorphisms $f$ are coded by using shift spaces with countably many symbols.
-We introduce a notion of \textit{$\mu$-injective coding}, and we prove in Theorem \ref{codedskews} a result about exact dimensionality and pointwise dimensions of conditional measures of equilibrium states in the fibers of the skew product; this will be used for several classes of applications.
-This is building on and extending a result about exact dimensionality of conditional measures in stable manifolds for endomorphisms from \cite{M-stable}.
-Then, in Theorem \ref{globalexact} we prove that, if the conditional measures of an equilibrium measures $\mu_\phi$ on fibers are exact dimensional, and if the projection of $\mu_\phi$ on the base space is also exact dimensional, then the measure $\mu_\phi$ itself is \textit{exact dimensional globally}.
+over countable--to--1 endomorphisms $f: X \to X$, where $X$ is a metric space (not only $E_A^+$), and $Y \subset \R^d$.
+Then $f$ is coded by a symbol space with countably many symbols, and we find in Theorem~\ref{codedskews} a closed formula for pointwise dimensions of conditional measures on fibers of $F$.
+Then, in Theorem \ref{globalexact} we prove that, if the conditional measures of an equilibrium measures $\mu_\phi$ on fibers are exact dimensional, and if the projection of $\mu_\phi$ in the base is also exact dimensional, then $\mu_\phi$ is exact dimensional \textit{globally}.